 Just like a cancer screening, a good assessment can catch problems while they're small, which means they will be a LOT less expensive to fix and less disruptive to your organization.
-Furthermore, proactively managing any vulnerabilities will give you a better chance of surviving a cyberattack.
+They also give you a better chance of surviving a cyberattack.

-An assessment should always be done by a qualified 3rd party, NOT your current IT team or company.
-Fresh eyes see things hidden, even in plain sight, from those looking at it daily.
+An assessment should always be done by a qualified 3rd party, NOT your current IT team or company; fresh eyes see things hidden, even in plain sight, from those looking at it daily.

-You want a qualified "Sherlock Holmes" investing on YOUR behalf who is not trying to cover up inadequacies or make excuses, bringing to you a confidential report you can use before others find dirty laundry and air it in harmful ways.
+You want a qualified "Sherlock Holmes," acting on YOUR behalf, who is not trying to cover up inadequacies or make excuses, bringing to you a confidential report you can use before others find dirty laundry and air it in harmful ways.